 You’re transported back in time as soon as you step through the bookcase-door of the secret annexe and into the cramped living space.
 To be able to see how they lived in constant fear is a reminder we must never forget the horrendous struggle and experiences Anne and millions like her endured, during one of the worst times in human history.

-The museum attracts over a million visitors a year, so make sure you book your tickets online to avoid the enormous queues.
+The museum attracts over a million visitors a year, so make sure you book your tickets online to avoid the enormous queues especially if you’re only doing Amsterdam in a day!

 Did you know the canals of Amsterdam outnumber those in Venice and that the city has three times as many bridges too?
 Over 400 years old, Amsterdam’s beautiful canal network adds a peaceful feeling to this busy city as you wander around.
 What’s even better though is checking out the historic city from the waters.